 Most importantly, you need several quality, completed songs.
 So partial lyrics in your head or half-finished tracks on your hard drive don’t count.
 While there’s no set way to make money from your music as an unsigned artist, there are a few things you can do to get you on your way:

 Don’t keep those amazing tracks to yourself.
-Once you have a few finished top songs, share them and build connections via socials on YouTube, Instagram, Facebook and Twitter.
-Doing this allows you to reach a broader audience and can potentially attract the attention of organisations willing to pay for featuring your music.
+Once you have a few finished top songs, share them and build connections via socials on YouTube, Instagram, Facebook, and Twitter.
+Doing this allows you to reach a broader audience and can potentially attract the attention of organizations willing to pay for featuring your music.

 Keep it real – get gigs

-A healthy digital presence, social media love and soaring Spotify plays is always good.
+A healthy digital presence, social media love, and soaring Spotify play are always good.
 But every successful artist also needs to exist IRL too.

 Touring is still a reliable way to make money, especially if you’re an all-star performer.
 The best singers and rappers know how to put on amazing shows for fans – no matter the size of the crowd.
 Great shows create buzz, get people talking and make big industry players take notice.

 The amount of money you can make from streaming varies according to how often your music is streamed each month, the number of subscriptions, and ad revenue.
 When someone streams your music you’ll be paid a proportionate share of either the subscription revenue – or in the case of Spotify’s free-tier, a proportion of the monthly ad revenue.

 There are several ways you can make money as an independent songwriter including:

 If a film or TV studio, production company, or content creator wants to use the music you’ve composed in their show, ad or YouTube channel, they need to pay you for the synchronization license.
 The license fee you receive is usually based on things like how your music will be used, for how long, and the format.